elopio/docs/source/includes/_transactionAPI.md

   message: 'no response or bad input'
 }
 ```
 Augur's Transaction API ("Tx API" for short) is made up of "setter" methods that can both read from and write to the blockchain using Ethereum's `eth_sendTransaction` RPC.
 Under the hood, the API uses augur.js's convenience wrapper for `eth_sendTransaction` which can be accessed using `augur.rpc.transact`.
-Although it is possible to call `augur.rpc.transact` directly, which is discussed in greater detail below, it is generally better and easier to use the built in API functions.
+Although it is possible to call `augur.rpc.transact` directly (which is discussed in greater detail below), it is generally better and easier to use the built in API functions.
 The API functions are attached to the `augur.api` object and follow a pattern of `augur.api.<Contract>.<Method>(<Argument Object>)`.
+The API method name, as well as its parameters as keys in the params object, are generally identical to those of the underlying smart contract method.

 ### Arguments